D7: Species supporting ecosystem functions

 Assessment of change

-The indicator ‘Change in the distribution of pollinators in the UK’ is also reported in the England Biodiversity Indicators, which presents short and long-term assessments for the same time periods used in this Outcome Indicator Framework assessment.
+The indicator ‘Status of pollinating insects’ is also reported in the UK Biodiversity Indicators, which presents short and long-term assessments for the same time periods used in this Outcome Indicator Framework assessment.
 These assessment results are reused here as they are more tailored to the specific dataset and factor-in information on confidence.
-The methodology from the England Biodiversity Indicators is also used here to assess change over the medium term.
+The methodology from the UK Biodiversity Indicators is also used here to assess change over the medium term.
 The assessments show little or no change in the distribution of pollinators in the UK in the short term and a decline (deterioration) over the medium and long term.

-Change since 2018 has also been assessed using the England Biodiversity Indicators methodology.
-There has been little or no change in the index for relative abundance of priority species in England since 2018.
+Change since 2018 has also been assessed using the UK Biodiversity Indicators methodology.
+There has been little or no change in the index for relative abundance of priority species in the UK since 2018.
 However, this result is based on only 5 data points so should be considered as indicative and not evidence of a clear trend.

-Details on the England Biodiversity Indicators assessment methodology for this indicator can be found in section 10 of the latest England Biodiversity Indicators report.
+Details on the UK Biodiversity Indicators assessment methodology for this indicator can be found in the Technical Annex of the UK Biodiversity Indicator page.
 Further information on the standard assessment used in the Outcome Indicator Framework, along with details on the methodology, is provided in the Assessment background page.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results pages.

 Table D7i: Assessment of change